 CBI2410A/S and CBI485A/S: With “battery startup” (Jumper in position 5 for connection to RTCONN for connection to Push-Bottom mounted in the Panel)

-Means that any variation of the absorption current of the Output Voltage is Fixed.
+This means that any variation of the absorption current of the Output Voltage is Fixed.

-Our All in One series CBI have two independent outputs, one for the Load and one for recharging the battery, for which we can differentiate the current absorbed by the load from the current which flows in the battery.
+Our All in One series CBI has two independent outputs, one for the Load and one for recharging the battery, for which we can differentiate the current absorbed by the load from the current which flows in the battery.